Stability Properties of Rotational Catenoids in the Heisenberg Groups: Introduction

 \section{Introduction}

 Minimal surfaces in the Heisenberg group equiped with a left-invariant metric have been studied by several authors, see \cite{Fi96, FMP99, Dan11, FM09} and the references therein. \emph{Catenoids} in the Heisenberg group $\nil$ are complete minimal surfaces which are invariant under a one-parame\-ter subgroup of rotations with axis the center of the group.
-They come in a one-parameter family $\{\mathcal{C}_a, a > 0\}$ of complete minimal surfaces and were first described in \cite{Fi96} and \cite{FMP99} where the authors provide the classification of constant mean curvature surfaces in the Heisenberg group, invariant under certain subgroups of isometries.
+They come in a one-parameter family $\{\mathcal{C}_a, a > 0\}$ of complete minimal surfaces and were first described in \cite{Fi96} and \cite{FMP99} where the authors provide the classification of constant mean curvature surfaces in the Heisenberg group, invariant under certain subgroups of isometries (the parameter $a$ is the neck size of the catenoid, see \eqref{cp}).

 In this paper, we study the stability properties of the catenoids $\{\cC_a, a> 0\}$.
 More precisely, we determine the rotationally invariant stable domains of the catenoids in $\niln$, $n \ge 1$, with a different behaviour (Lindeloef's property) when $n=1$ and when $n\ge 2$.
 We also study the Morse index of the catenoids in $\nil$.
 As in \cite{BS10}, the proofs rely in part on a detailed analysis of the Jacobi fields induced from the Killing fields of the ambient Heisenberg space and from the variation of the parameter $a$.